Liverpool Regeneration Tracker

 Fabric District (Islington)L3

-Kings Liverpool development CGI looking south over the waterfront
+CGI rendering of the proposed Kings Liverpool development looking south over the waterfront

 Mixed-use / Residential-led